bkruczyk/badwolf-emacs/README.md

 Customization
 -------------

-Diff-hl colors can be inversed (eg. for addtion there will appear plus sign on fringe/margin instead of rectangle):
+Diff-hl colors can be inversed for nicer look when diff-hl-margin-mode is enabled:

 ``` emacs-lisp
 (setq badwolf-diff-hl-inverse t)